 Zaheerah is in her final year of legal studies at UWC, where she is a member of the Golden Key Honour Society as well as the Top Achievers programme.
 She hopes to practice as an attorney, and also to pursue postgraduate studies in the future.
 Zaheerah has a keen interest in human rights and social justice.
 She plans to use her legal knowledge to help make South African law more accessible to all of the nation's citizens.

-Dumisani is a lecturer in Economics and the Deputy Head of department at the University of Fort Hare.
+Dumisani is a lecturer in Economics at the University of Fort Hare.
 Having previously been a school teacher in the Eastern Cape, Dumisani became passionate about education, and is focusing his thesis on inequality and quality of education.
 His research will look at private educational expenditure for learners in South Africa's low socioeconomic areas.
 His reason for choosing this particular area of study was due to the stark differences he noticed between urban and rural schools whilst teaching.

 Inspired by the challenges faced by the Malawi government to find innovative ways of financing its health system, Alfred is eager to play a part in spearheading these efforts.
 Alfred believes that his postgraduate course in global public health & policy will help prepare him for a career in health systems and policy research, focusing mainly on innovative and socially acceptable models of health financing which could subsequently help Malawi attain universal health care.